What is school drug education?

 Engaging students in alcohol and drug education programs assist them to make healthier and safer choices, identify high-risk situations, and develop a range of strategies to prepare them for challenging situations.
 A consistent message given to young people is that there is no safe level of drug use and that any drug has the potential to cause harm.

 What content is covered in drug education programs?

-At NASHS, drug education is aligned to the Western Australian Curriculum and includes strategies that can develop a range of skills such as decision making, help seeking and problem solving.
+At NASHS, drug education is aligned to the Western Australian Curriculum and includes strategies that can develop a range of skills such as decision making, help-seeking and problem-solving.
 NASHS Health teachers use the SDERA (School Drug Education & Road Aware) Challenges & Choices resources.

 In the secondary years, the Western Australian Curriculum focus is on legal drugs such as alcohol, caffeine (energy drinks), tobacco, over-the-counter and prescription medicines, illegal drugs such as cannabis, synthetic cannabis, and other illicit drugs including methamphetamines.

 Students also continue to explore more broadly the range of factors that can contribute to a drug use experience.
-This promotes understanding that the context in which drug use occurs can either exacerbate or reduce the risks of harm.
-This provides opportunity for students to identify how potential harms can be avoided or reduced and to develop or extend the skills that assist with this.
+This promotes an understanding that the context in which drug use occurs can either exacerbate or reduce the risks of harm.
+This provides the opportunity for students to identify how potential harms can be avoided or reduced and to develop or extend the skills that assist with this.

 What can parents do?

 Parents and carers can be the most important influence in a child’s life.
-Students who are able to have honest & factual conversations about drug issues at home are better equipped to deal with drug related situations if they arise.
+Students who are able to have honest & factual conversations about drug issues at home are better equipped to deal with drug-related situations if they arise.